ethhub-io/ethhub/ethereum-roadmap/serenity-phases/proof-of-stake/staking-logistics.md

 Still TBD.
 Ideally we can get minimum requirements for all three setups mentioned above.

 ## What happens if I lose my internet connection while staking?
-The key to being a validator is making sure you are only, voting for blocks and therefore securing the network.
+The key to being a validator is making sure you are only voting for blocks and therefore securing the network.
 Therefore, there a slight penalty if your validator client goes offline at any point.
 There are two scenarios where this can happen:

 1. If blocks are finalizing and you're offline, you can lose x% of your deposit over a year where x=current_interest
 	* For example, if the current interest rate is 5%, you would lose 0.0137% of your deposit every day, but gain that for every day you're online.
 2. If blocks aren't finalizing (>33% of validators are offline) and you're offline, you can lose 60% in 18 days.

-If at any point your deposit drops below 16 ETH, you will be kicked from the validator set.
+If at any point your deposit drops below 16 ETH, you will be removed from the validator set entirely.

 ## How long is my Ether locked up if I stake?
-There is a withdraw queue that you must get in when wanting to withdraw ETH from your validator.
-The minimum withdraw time if there is no queue is 18 hours and adjusts dynamically depending on how many people are withdrawing at that time.
+There is a withdraw queue that you are placed into when wanting to withdraw ETH from your validator.
+If there is no queue, then the minimum withdraw time is 18 hours and adjusts dynamically depending on how many people are withdrawing at that time.

 ## Resources